MPL 13x10x5 / 35H - neodymium magnet

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical equipment and other modern machines.
+- Key role in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets: